Jada Pinkett Smith

 Jada Pinkett Smith with husband and kids

-Journalists constantly gave the couple no rest and kept announcing their separation.
-In 2011, rumors circulated in the media that Jada and Will were getting divorced because she had an affair with her colleague Mark Anthony during the filming of the series "Hawthorne."
-However, these rumors were denied by Will's eldest son and the couple themselves.
+The media constantly hounded the couple, repeatedly announcing their supposed separation.
+In 2011, media rumors swirled that Jada and Will were divorcing after she allegedly had an affair with co-star Mark Anthony while filming "Hawthorne."
+Both Will's eldest son and the couple themselves denied these rumors.

 In 2011, the couple had some problems in their relationship